Congo accuses Rwanda of sending disguised troops across border | Law-Order

 Congo accuses Rwanda of sending disguised troops across border

-The statement also said that M23 rebels, supported by Rwanda, had attacked a United Nations peacekeeping force in the Rutshuru area, also in North Kivu, and had injured three Tanzanian peacekeepers.
-The Rwandan government and the United Nations mission in Congo did not immediately respond to a request for comment.
+The Congolese army's statement also said that M23 rebels, supported by Rwanda, had attacked a United Nations peacekeeping force in the Rutshuru area, also in North Kivu, and had injured three Tanzanian peacekeepers.
+The United Nations mission in Congo did not immediately respond to a request for comment.

-The Rwandan government and the United Nations mission in Congo did not immediately respond to a request for comment.
+The United Nations mission in Congo did not immediately respond to a request for comment.
 The latest fighting in eastern Congo has forced tens of thousands to flee their homes in a region that has had little respite from war since Rwanda and Uganda invaded in 1996, citing threats from local militia groups.

 The M23 are the latest in a series of ethnic Tutsi-led insurgencies to rise up against Congolese forces, claiming to defend Tutsi interests against ethnic Hutu militias.